 Basel also hosts an annual Carnival in February which sounds really interesting!
 The whole city gets involved and it sounds like nothing I have head about before.
 Check out this site for more details.

-Don’t let cheap flights make you think that no one else is going, grab those cheap flights and get yourself there!
+Don’t let cheap flights make you think that no one else is going to Basel, grab those cheap flights to Basel and get yourself there!

 Ok, this is amazing.
 In Basel all transport is free during your stay, and considering the transport in the city is really good.. well, that’s even better!
 As of 2018, on check-in to your Hotel, Hostel or Airbnb you will be given a ‘Basel Card’.

-The Basel Card offers free public transport, access to free wi-fi in the city and discount to lots of attractions!
+The Basel Card offers free public transport around Basel, access to free wi-fi in the city and discount to lots of attractions!
 (Previous to 2018 you were given a Mobility Ticket, just for transport which I have shown below.
 The fact that Basel have created a whole new card for 2018 to make visitor’s trips even better and attractive cost wise is great I think!)

 We caught the number 50 bus right outside of the airport terminal and took it into the centre of Basel to SBB train station which is the last stop.
 From here we crossed the road and took a tram a few stops to our hotel.
 Throughout our stay, we used the tram a lot to get to and from our hotel to the centre of the city and around the city, it was really easy to use.
 We didn’t get our tickets checked once but we always carried the Mobility ticket with us so even if we had it would have been fine.

-I really liked seeing the City on a Walking Tour so I could learn about it as I walked, if you fancy this too, check out this walking tour:
+I really liked seeing Basel on a Walking Tour so I could learn about the City as I walked, if you fancy this too, check out this walking tour:

 I was lucky enough to do a walking tour around the Old Town on my first morning in Basel where we followed the above route but as with every good city, Basel offer’s a free walking tour too so I would recommend checking this out as well as exploring on your own as what is a City Break without a good walk around a city!